-Since 2015, over 600 daughters and 500 dads have attended the Daughters and Dads program in the Newcastle region and we have trained more than 100 pre-service and qualified teachers to become accredited program facilitators.
+Since launching in 2015, over 990 daughters and 870 dads have attended the Daughters and Dads program and 260 educators have been trained as accredited program facilitators

 In an international collaboration in 2018, the University of Newcastle partnered with Women in Sport-UK to deliver the Daughters and Dads Active and Empowered program in the UK.
 Women in Sport-UK received a $1 million award from Sport England to deliver the program over a three year period (2019-2021), targeting families from lower socio-economic groups.
 The culturally adapted program is being delivered across England in a partnership with the UK Fatherhood Institute, English Football League Trust (EFL Trust) and six Club Community Organisations (CCOs):

 - North East: Foundation of Light (Sunderland), and Middlesbrough FC Foundation;

 - West Midlands: Stoke City FC Community Trust and The Albion Foundation (West Bromwich); and